AlphaGenes/AlphaPeel/docs/source/usage.rst

       -n_cycle N_CYCLE      Number of peeling cycles.
                             Default: 5.
       -n_thread_fam N_THREAD_FAM
-                            Maximum number of family threads to use.
+                            Number of family threads to use for parallelisation.
                             Default: 1.
       -n_thread_loci N_THREAD_LOCI
-                            Number of locus threads to use inside each family peel.
+                            Number of locus threads to use for parallelisation.
                             Default: 1.

     Estimation of model parameters: